Greco-Roman hairstyle

-In the earliest times the Greeks wore their κόμη (hair of the head) long, and thus Homer constantly calls them κᾰρηκομόωντες (long-haired).
+In the earliest times the Greeks wore their kómē (κόμη; hair of the head) long, and thus Homer constantly calls them karēkomóōntes (κᾰρηκομόωντες; long-haired).

+False hair or wigs were worn by both the Greeks and Romans.
+Among both peoples in ancient times, the hair was cut close in mourning; among both, the slaves had their hair cut close as a mark of servitude.

+Spartan hairstyles

 This ancient practice was preserved by the Spartans for many centuries.
 The Spartan boys always had their hair cut quite short (en chroi keirontes), but as soon as they reached the age of puberty, they let it grow long.
-They prided themselves upon their hair, calling it the cheapest of ornaments (kosmon adapanotatos), and before going to battle they combed and dressed it with especial care, in which act Leonidas and his followers were discovered by the Persian spy before the battle of Thermopylae.
+They prided themselves upon their hair, calling it the cheapest of ornaments (kosmon adapanotatos), and before going to battle they combed and dressed it with special care, in which act Leonidas and his followers were discovered by the Persian spy before the battle of Thermopylae.
 It seems that both Spartan men and women tied their hair in a knot over the crown of the head.
 At a later time, the Spartans abandoned this ancient custom, and wore their hair short, and hence some writers erroneously attribute this practice to an earlier period.